docker-library/docs/couchbase/content.md

 > Note:The --ulimit flags only work on Docker 1.6 or later.

 **Network Configuration and Ports :** Couchbase Server communicates on many different ports (see the [Couchbase Server documentation](http://docs.couchbase.com/admin/admin/Install/install-networkPorts.html)).
 Also, it is generally not supported that the cluster nodes be placed behind any NAT.
 For these reasons, Docker's default networking configuration is not ideally suited to Couchbase Server deployments.
-For production deployments it is recomended to use `--net=host` setting to avoid performance and reliability issues.
+For production deployments it is recommended to use `--net=host` setting to avoid performance and reliability issues.

 # Multi Node Couchbase Server Cluster Deployment Topologies